FAQLET'S GET DOWN TO BUSINESS

 WEEK 3: WHAT I AM

-The apprenticeship portion of your assignment is more than an internship.
+The internship portion of your assignment is more than “busy work.”
 Yes, you may do chores, or help in ways you’ve never thought of before; this is because we want you to see a life in missions as it is (keeping in mind it is different from region to region).

-Here is a short list of some of things, but limited to these things, you may do as you work through your missionary apprenticeship:
+Here is a short list of some of things, but limited to these things, you may do as you work through your missionary internship:

 - Children’s ministry